The decision to leave behind everything we knew, to cruise on an old sailing boat on the other side of the world, was one that forever changed us.

 Not only did I discover that I am far stronger than I knew possible, but I also discovered a new passion for writing and started a new career.
 I created my own business offering promotional and marketing services to high profile digital nomads and was published over 50 times in magazines around the world despite having no writing experience.

 I am now also able to help replicate the feeling of freedom and adventure for other families who want to learn how they too can quit the rat race and travel the world with their family.
 And Roam, well she inspired it all.
-My business is now called Roam Creative, and thanks to our experience, I can create, sustain and enhance others’ Roam lifestyle!
+My business is now called Roam Generation, and thanks to our experience, I can create, sustain and enhance others’ Roam lifestyle!

 While sailing the world, I felt like I belonged on the water, I found my tribe, and I felt at peace.
 Today though, I sit and write from my home in Adelaide, Australia.
 After returning to the ‘real world’ six weeks ago, I have struggled to find that sense of belonging and freedom I had on the boat and so badly want again.